 On the flip side, under-inflation will allow the tyre to flex too much, accelerating wear around the shoulders.
 The extra friction generated by a soft tyre won't do your fuel economy any favours, either.

-What are tyre pressure mounting systems?
+What are tyre pressure monitors?

-There are two main types of tyre pressure monitoring systems (TPMS) - direct, and indirect.
+There are two main types of tyre pressure monitoring systems (TPMS) - direct and indirect.

 Direct TPMS employ sensors mounted within the tyre that monitor the pressure levels.
 When the pressure drops to a pre-set level the sensor alerts the car's ECU (commonly via RF transmission) and this flags up a warning on the dashboard.